janoelze/Utils/README.md

 ### SQ Class

-`SQ` is a SQLite database wrapper that automatically creates tables/columns and provides a simple interface for CRUD operations.
+`SQ` is a SQLite database wrapper that automatically manages tables/columns and provides a simple interface for CRUD operations.

 - `__construct(string $path)`:<br>
   Creates a new SQLite connection using the specified database file.